2XKO Riot’s New 2v2 Fighting Game: Full Preview, Beta Details & What to Expect

 Tag / Swap & Assist Actions

-• Assist Actions let your assist champion perform special moves even if off-screen, giving support or disruption.
+• Assist Actions allow your assist champion to execute special moves even when not on the screen, for support OR mayhem.

-• The Handshake Tag is the formal swap method when both characters are on-screen.
+• The Handshake Tag is the official swap technique with both characters in play.

 Fuse / Modifier System

-• Pro players have already created Fuse tier lists (e.g. Leffen’s list) to show which modifiers are stronger in the meta.
+• Pro players have already made their Fuse tier lists (for example, Leffen’s) that speak to which modifiers are most favored in the meta.

 Defensive & Mobility Tools

-• Blocking, pushblocking, parrying are in the game to manage pressure and mix-ups.
+• Blocking, pushblocking, parrying are in the game to deal with pressure and mix-ups.

-• Movement includes dash, double jump, air dash.
-Basic but essential for fighting game flow.
+• Action contains dash, double jump and air dash.
+Simple, but still necessary for fighting game flow.
 (From gameplay previews)

 Ranking / Competitive Structure

-• Riot revealed the rank progression system: Aspirant → Iron → Bronze → Silver → Gold → Platinum → Emerald → Diamond → Master → Grandmaster.
+• Riot pulled back the curtain on the rank tiers: Aspirant → Iron → Bronze → Silver → Gold → Platinum → Emerald → Diamond → Master → Grandmaster.

-• Ranked mode will be a part of the competitive framework.
+• Rank will still be a component of the competitive system.

-All these systems give 2XKO the scaffolding to be both skillful and strategic.
-The trick is making sure it doesn’t feel overwhelming to newcomers.
+All of these systems provide 2XKO with the scaffolding it needs to be a game that is both skillful and strategic.
+The key here, as always, is to ensure that it doesn’t feel too overwhelming for people new to the experience.

 2XKO roster including Vi, Jinx, Ahri, Yasuo, and other confirmed League champions